arnoldNuvisto/Zero2WP/README.md

 # Zero2WP v0.1.0
-A build system designed to automate the WordPress development workflow.
+A build system for automating the WordPress development workflow.

 http://www.wordpressify.co/

 ### Introduction
-Zero2WP is a modern workflow for WordPress development that uses PhP's integrated web server and auto-reloads the browser.
-Several style pre-processors are included plus Zero2WP is ES6-ready.
+Zero2WP is a modern workflow for WordPress development that uses Nodejs, Gulp, BrowserSync, and PhP's integrated web server to track changes and auto-reload one or more browsers.
+Several style pre-processors are built in, plus Zero2WP is ES6-ready.

 ## Features